 MSP Market Maturity

-To understand how vCIO services affect your MSP’s value, you need to understand the state of the MSP marketplace.
+To understand how vCIO servicesaffect your MSP’s value, you need to understand the state of the MSP marketplace.

 All MSPs have access to the same technology.
 Cloud services aren’t a differentiator anymore, because cloud prices are falling, giving everyone access to this offering.
-So, to a prospect, every MSP starts to sound the same.
+To a prospect, every MSP starts to sound the same.
 If you’re offering the same solutions as your competition, at a higher price, it becomes more difficult to close deals.

 Are You A vCIO Or A vCO?